-The derivation of work energy theorem is provided here.
-The work-energy theorem also known as the principle of work and kinetic energy states that the total work done by the sum of all the forces acting on a particle is equal to the change in the kinetic energy of that particle.
+The derivation of the work-energy theorem is provided here.
+The work-energy theorem, also known as the principle of work and kinetic energy, states that the total work done by the sum of all the forces acting on a particle is equal to the change in the kinetic energy of that particle.
 This explanation can be extended to rigid bodies by describing the work of rotational kinetic energy and torque.

 What is Kinetic Energy?

 Kinetic energy is the energy possessed by an object due to its motion or movement.
 In simple words, it is the energy of motion, observable as the movement of an object, particle, or set of particles.

 The work ‘W’ done by the net force on a particle is equal to the change in the particle’s kinetic energy (KE).

 Check the detailed work-energy theorem derivation given below.